unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/core/resource/client.md

 In this case, automatic conversion is handled for you.
-By default, the Restlet Engine support Java object serialization (binary or XML), but for more interoperable representations, we suggest to add our [XStream extension](../../extensions/xstream.md "XStream extension") to your classpath in order to get clean XML or JSON representations.
+By default, the Restlet Engine support Java object serialization (binary or XML), but for more interoperable representations, we suggest to add our [Jackson extension](../../extensions/jackson.md "Jackson extension") or [XStream extension](../../extensions/xstream.md "XStream extension") to your classpath in order to get clean XML or JSON representations.